Writing Effective Emails [Forget The Fluff!]

 Think about how best to present it and communicate yourself.

-1. Think Hard About Your Subject Line
+1. Think Hard About Your Subject Lines

 2. Be Clear